harlan-zw/harlanzw.com-vitepress/app/blog/building-unlighthouse/index.md

 [Unlighthouse](https://github.com/harlan-zw/unlighthouse) is an open-source package to scan your entire site using Google Lighthouse.
 Featuring a modern UI, minimal config and smart sampling.

-## Why build it
+## The Journey To An Idea

-As a freelancer I need to keep on top of my clients organic growth, which I do using Google Search Console.
+As a freelancer I  keep on top of my clients organic growth with Google Search Console.

-Looking at the dashboard one day I saw the worst: page position was in free falling.
-Less organic traffic was less money for their business, I wanted to keep trust high and fix this as soon as possible.
+Was a day like any other, looking at one of my clients' dashboard.
+Seemingly out of nowhere, I saw the trend of page position, clicks and page views in free fall.
+My clients' income was based on organic traffic, not good.

 ![Trending down Google Search Console](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/n4ajn7qv5iir7kmido0p.png)

-The issue was that it wasn't easy to isolate the problem.
-Yes the site had issues, but which was causing the problem.
-I needed to go through every single page and figure out what was going on.
-It was days of manual auditing and testing of all pages.
-Fixing an issue and hoping it would change things.
+Isolating the reason for the falling page rank wasn't easy.
+The site had issues, but what was causing the free fall.
+There was no way to know.

+To diagnose the issue, I used Google Lighthouse.
+I went through all pages of the site, fixing all reported issues.

-After weeks of fixing small issues, things started turning around.
+What happened next?
+Things started turning around.
 I was able to invert the graph.
 Organic growth doubled in the next few months.
-Client was happy and even gave me a bonus.
+Happy client.

 ![Trending up Google Search Console](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wh6s6kjiy5y8ilv8pzeq.png)

-This prompted me to want to have a dead-easy way to audit sites using Google's own tools: Google Lighthouse, without all of manual steps.

-This is why I built the open-source tool Unlighthouse.
-Find and fix accessibility, SEO and performance issues for an entire site without the effort.
+Now that was out of the way, how could I make it easier to stay on top of the health of the sites I manage?

-## Starting the build
+## Starting The Build

-I'm a Laravel / Vue developer primarily.
-Javascript moves quickly, but I try and stay on top of the latest trends, tools and packages.
+So I know I wanted to build something that would run Google Lighthouse on an entire site with just the home page URL.

-When it came time to actually put Unlighthouse together, I knew I wanted to build it with Typescript.
+When it came time to put something together, I had a rough idea of the stack.
+Typescript, Vue, Vite, etc.

 There were also a myriad of nifty packages that were coming out of the [UnJS](https://github.com/unjs) ecosystem that I wanted to play with.

+With that, the package would be known as **Un** (inspired by Unjs) **Lighthouse**.

-## The architecture
+## Unlighthouse Architecture

+The code that what went into building the package.

 ### Vue 3 / Vite client

 The beloved [Vite](https://github.com/vitejs/vite) was to be used to make the development of the client as easy and fast as possible.

-Vue 3 used to make use of the vast collection of utilities available at [VueUse](https://vueuse.org/).
+Vue v3 used to make use of the vast collection of utilities available at [VueUse](https://vueuse.org/).

-### Lighthouse binary
+### Lighthouse Binary

-Unlighthouse wouldn't be possible of Google hadn't published Lighthouse as it's own [NPM binary](https://github.com/GoogleChrome/lighthouse).
+Unlighthouse wouldn't be possible if Google hadn't published Lighthouse as its own [NPM binary](https://github.com/GoogleChrome/lighthouse).

-To make Unlighthouse fast, we combined this lighthouse binary with the package [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster), which allows for multi-threaded lighthouse scans.
+To make Unlighthouse fast, I combined the binary with the package [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster), which allows for multi-threaded lighthouse scans.

 ### PNPM Monorepo

-[PNPM](https://pnpm.io/) is new kid on the block of node package managers and has gained a large following quickly, for good reason.
-It is the most performant and has first class support for monorepos.
+[PNPM](https://pnpm.io/) is the new kid on the block of node package managers and has gained a large following quickly, for good reason.
+It is the most performant package manager and has first class support for monorepos.

 There are many benefits to using a monorepo for a package.
 My personal favourite is it allows me to easily isolate logic and dependencies for your package, letting you write simpler code.
 Allowing end users to pull any specific part of your package that they want to use.